gidgethub/gidgethub/docs/abc.rst

     initialized with the requester's name and (optionally) their OAuth token.

-    All methods that make a request to GitHub have some common arguments.
+    There are common arguments across methods that make requests to GitHub.
 The *url_vars* argument is used to perform `URI template expansion <https://developer.github.com/v3/#hypermedia>`_.
     The *accept* argument specifies what response format is acceptable and can be constructed by using
     :func:`gidgethub.sansio.accept_format`.
+For methods that send data
+    to GitHub, there is a *data* argument which accepts an object which can be serialized to JSON (because ``None`` is a legitimate JSON value, ``""`` is used to represent no data).

+    The returned value for GitHub requests is the decoded body of the response according to :func:`gidgethub.sansio.decipher_response`.
+    If the status code returned by the HTTP request is anything other than ``200``, ``201``, or ``204``, then an appropriate :exc:`~gidgethub.HTTPException` is raised.

     .. attribute:: requester